Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	Too lazy to target the Warrior who just popped Avatar?
 Auto Piercing Howl when target isn't in range and Hamstring isn't applied!
 •	Not sure, but could be neat if you're lazy I guess?
 Burst Rotation tweaks
-• I'm not sure if it's optimal yet, I think we can do better!
 • **Fixed in version 1.1, to be released, both standard and burst rotation optimized**
+• Don't like the rotation?
+Give me your feedback!

 ***

 ## Disclaimer:
 I can't help you with Aimsharp client issues.
 If your Aimsharp doesn't work, please fix that first.
 Auto Spell Reflection is what it is - i.e. you can never really know if a spell is being cast on you unless they target you (i.e. don't use mouseover macros etc), so it doesn't catch all - but some atleast!
-Disarm is only for Avatar at the moment, perhaps should add Avenging Wrath too?
-Not sure how good it's against Rets. **Fixed in version 1.1, to be released.**
-Forgot to add Ice Block to Auto Shattering Throw, woopsie - next version! **Fixed in version 1.1, to be released**